khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 - Should describe that a search or filter came back with no results.
 - Does not contain a CTA.

+#### Content

+The text should always be exactly:

+- For the title, `No results found`.
+- For the text underneath, `Edit your search and try again`.

+No period on the end of the phrase.

 ## Fallback

 If you're unable to come up with a solution to achieve one of the [3 goals of an empty state region](#goals), you can use the empty state fallback.
 Using the fallback should still achieve one of the three goals and should include a way to track conversion.

-### Content

-- The title concisely states why the empty state is appearing.
-- The description tells a user what action to take to resolve the empty state.

 ### Example